Oscarsborg Fortress: Torpedo battery

-Having been constructed in 1898–1901, and put into service on 15 July 1901, the underground torpedo facility remained one of the few Norwegian defence installations unknown to German military intelligence at the point of the 9 April 1940 invasion.
-The battery was one of two in Norway and differed from the other torpedo battery, at Kvarven Fort, in that it was designed to launch its torpedoes from under the water level, instead of by torpedo tube from above ground as was the case with the battery at Kvarven outside Bergen.
+An underwater torpedo battery was constructed between 1898–1901 and put into service on 15 July 1901.
+This torpedo facility remained one of the few Norwegian defence installations unknown to German military intelligence at the time of their 9 April 1940 invasion.
+The battery was one of two in Norway and it differed from the other torpedo battery (at Kvarven Fort outside Bergen) in that it was designed to launch its torpedoes from under the water level, rather than by torpedo tube from above ground, as was the case at Kvarven.

-At Oscarsborg the torpedo battery is a concrete construction inside a cave mined into the rock of the North Kaholmen island.
+At Oscarsborg the torpedo battery is a concrete construction inside a cave mined into the rock of Nordre Kaholmen island.
 Two torpedoes are loaded side by side, in two open steel frames.
 Then one of the two frames is lowered like an elevator down into the water to the tunnels below.
 After one shot, it took some time to swap frames and be ready for the next.
 When fired, the torpedo's own compressed air engine was started and it propelled itself.
 The battery has three torpedo tunnels which could fire six torpedoes without reloading and a total of nine torpedoes was stored and ready for use.
 Each weapon carried a 100 kg TNT warhead and targets were spotted from three observation bunkers just above the battery.

-The torpedoes were delivered in 1900 from the Whitehead torpedo factory in Fiume, then part of Austria-Hungary.
-A back-up observation bunker is situated just outside the entrance to the battery.
+A back-up observation bunker was situated just outside the entrance to the battery.
+The torpedoes were delivered in 1900 from the Whitehead Torpedo Works in Fiume, then part of Austria-Hungary.

 Second World War

-When Norway was invaded on 9 April 1940, all of the fortress' armament was over 40 years old, and of German origin.
-Both the guns and the torpedo battery worked flawlessly when Oscarsborg encountered one of the German invasion flotillas; they sank the heavy cruiser Blücher, and threw back the German naval force heading for Oslo, thus managing to save the Norwegian King and government from being taken prisoner.

-During the occupation of Norway, German forces were stationed at Oscarsborg.

-The fortress was returned to Norwegian control on 12 May 1945 when Captain Thorleif Unneberg took command of the fortifications and raised the Norwegian flag following the capitulation of all German forces in Norway four days earlier.
-The flag in question was the same that had flown over the fortress until it was captured by the Germans in April 1940.
-Colonel Birger Eriksen was present on the occasion and made a speech.